Classical Simulation of Variational Quantum Classifiers using Tensor Rings: Methodology

 \subsection{Tensor Ring Parametrization of VQC}

-Quantum circuits become too difficult to simulate on classical computers for large number of qubits since the storage and computation is exponential in the number of qubits.
-Tensor networks can be thought of as a graphical representation of tensors, where each node in the graph is a tensor with a finite rank (a rank-0 tensor is a scalar, rank-1 tensor is a vector, rank-2 tensor is a matrix etc.).
+Quantum circuits become too difficult to simulate on classical computers for larger number of qubits since the storage and computation is exponential in the number of qubits.
+Tensor networks \cite{orus2014practical} can be thought of as a graphical representation of tensors, where each node in the graph is a tensor with a finite rank (a rank-0 tensor is a scalar, rank-1 tensor is a vector, rank-2 tensor is a matrix etc.).
 A tensor ring is a tensor network which aims to represent a higher order tensor by a sequence of 3rd order tensors that are multiplied circularly as shown in Figure \ref{fig:trd}.
-A higher order tensor $\tau$ of rank d is decomposed into $d$ tensors denoted by $M(k)$ each of rank 3 spanned by the indices $\{ n_k, r_k, r_{k+1} \}$ where $r_k$ and $r_{k+1}$ represent the bond dimension (or elements of the rank vector).
+A higher order tensor $\tau$ of rank $d$ is decomposed into $d$ tensors denoted by $M(k)$ each of rank 3 spanned by the indices $\{ n_k, r_k, r_{k+1} \}$ where $r_k$ and $r_{k+1}$ represent the bond dimension (or elements of the rank vector).

 It has been shown that the tensor rings are a better and more effective compression algorithm than tensor trains (or MPS format) \cite{wang2017efficient,Wang_2018_CVPR}, which motivates our choice.
-The key is that the tensor train representation has lower border ranks and larger interior ranks which limit an efficient representation, while all ranks could be made similar in tensor ring format and thus decrease of ranks helps achieve better representation at the same number of parameters.
-We also note that the typical format of VQC has a cyclic entanglement, where the CNOT from the last qubit to the first qubit will not be directly possible using the MPS representation, which further motivates the use of tensor ring format in this paper.
-We represent the quantum state $\ket{\phi}$ using $N$ tensors, denoted by $M(n)$, as below:
+TT representation has lower border ranks and larger interior ranks which limit an efficient representation, while all ranks could be made similar in tensor ring format and thus decreased ranks helps achieve better representation at the same number of parameters.
+We also note that the many ansatz or architectures of VQCs have a cyclic entanglement, where the CNOT from the last qubit to the first qubit will not be directly possible using the MPS representation, which further motivates the use of tensor ring format in this paper.
+We represent the quantum state $\ket{\phi}$ using $N$ tensors corresponding to $N$ qubits with the $n$-th tensor denoted by $M(n)$, as below: